Insurance Guidebook - Explaining Property Insurance in Ontario

 Property Insurance

-What’s usually covered?
+What’s typically covered?

 In Ontario, standard property insurance typically covers unexpected events like fire, wind, hail, theft, and vandalism, but additional coverage may be required for events like sewer backup and overland or groundwater floods.
 Here’s a more detailed breakdown of what’s usually covered:

-What’s usually not covered?
+What’s typically not covered?

 Misconceptions about Property Insurance

-There are many misconceptions about property insurance.
 Let’s debunk the most common ones.

 What Can Impact Your Insurance Rates?